 A student who is currently in the conservatorship of the state and who is moved outside of the district's or school's attendance boundaries, or who is initially placed in the conservatorship of the state and who is moved outside the district's or school's boundaries, is entitled to continue in enrollment at the school he or she was attending prior to the placement or move until the student reaches the highest grade level at the particular school.
-In addition, if a student in grade 11 or 12 transfers to another district but does not meet the graduation requirements of the receiving district, the student can request to receive a diploma from the previous district if he or she meets the criteria to graduate from the previous district.

-[See also Credit by Examination for Advancement/Acceleration on page 56, Course Credit on page 55, and Students in Foster Care on page 108 for more information.]
+[See also, Course Credit on page 46, and Students in Foster Care on page 91 for more information.]